Hey, I’m Daragh! :P

 MY UNDERGRAD THESIS: COMET 62P/TSUCHINSHAN 1

-Project Outline As part of my undergraduate degree, I completed a final project on a topic of my choosing.
+As part of my undergraduate degree, I completed a final project on a topic of my choosing.
 This involved: The preparation of a detailed literature review that addresses a question in modern astronomy.

 Read moreJUNO UNIVERSAL PLOTTING TOOL (JUPT)